Skip to main content

 resolved_operatorstringCanonical operator wallet (the earliest claimed wallet, or the lexically-smallest active-captured wallet).
 All same-operator sibling wallets resolve to this address.

-signer_matchobjectReturned only when the request supplied resolve_signer.
-Server-side wallet-signer-match verdict — see below.
+signer_matchobjectReturned only when the request supplied signer.
+Server-side wallet-signer-match verdict: see below.

 {